ines312692/ToDoList/README.md

 The application can be deployed using the included Jenkins pipeline:

-1. Configure Jenkins with appropriate Docker permissions and Kubernetes access
+1. Configure Jenkins with appropriate Kubernetes access
 2. Create a new pipeline job pointing to the repository
 3. The pipeline will:
-    - Build Docker images for frontend and backend
-    - Run tests
+    - Prepare the Kubernetes configuration
-    - Deploy the application using either Docker Compose or Kubernetes
+    - Deploy the frontend and backend applications using Helm charts
+    - Verify the deployment by checking pods and services

 ### Docker Compose Deployment
-The Jenkins pipeline can deploy the application using Docker Compose, which is suitable for simple deployments.
+While the current Jenkins pipeline focuses on Helm chart deployment, Docker Compose provides an alternative method for simpler deployments.
+This could be implemented as an additional deployment option in the pipeline.

-### Kubernetes Deployment
+### Kubernetes Deployment with Helm Charts
-For more scalable and robust deployments, the application can be deployed to a Kubernetes cluster:
+For more scalable and robust deployments, the application can be deployed to a Kubernetes cluster using Helm charts:

-1. The Jenkins pipeline uses the configured Kubernetes credentials (KUBECONFIG_FILE)
+1. The Jenkins pipeline uses the configured Kubernetes credentials (configminikube)
-2. It builds and pushes the Docker images
+2. It prepares the kubeconfig file for Kubernetes access
-3. It applies the Kubernetes deployment files from the k8s directory
+3. It deploys the application using Helm charts:
+   - Deploys the frontend using `helm upgrade --install todo-frontend ./charts/frontend-chart`
+   - Deploys the backend using `helm upgrade --install todo-backend ./charts/backend-chart`
+4. The Helm charts manage the Kubernetes resources (deployments, services, etc.)
-4. The application is then accessible through the Kubernetes service
+5. The application is then accessible through the Kubernetes service

+The Helm charts provide several benefits:
+- Templated Kubernetes manifests for easier configuration
+- Version control of deployments
+- Simplified rollbacks
+- Environment-specific configurations using values files

 ## Data Persistence